materiaraiding/materiaraiding-old/_ultimate/uwu.md

 - Earthen Fury Enrage

 {: .important }
-If you have correctly awoken titan, he will drop a small candy puddle, this must be picked up by a Melee party member.
+If you have correctly awoken Titan, he will drop a small candy puddle, this must be picked up by a Melee party member.

 <details markdown=1>
 <summary>Phase Rotation</summary>